GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 - Ubuntu 14 and 16 installed on the machine hosting Cluster Manager.
 The other three machines can have Ubuntu, CentOS, RHEL, or Debian.

-- Cluster Manager **must** have SSH access to all servers in the cluster and should be installed on a secure administrators computer or a VM.
+- Cluster Manager **must** have SSH access to all servers in the cluster and should be installed on a secure administrator's computer or a VM.

 ## Ports